purduesigbots/pros-docs/v5/tutorials/topical/filesystem.rst

 Filesystem
 ==========

-You can interact with files on the microSD card (you can **not** interact with files on the V5 brain's flash) through standard C/C++ file I/O methods.
+You can interact with files on a microSD card (you can **not** interact with files on the V5 brain's flash) through standard C/C++ file I/O methods.
+You **must** connect this to the brain through the microSD card slot.
 For the most part, you can follow along with any standard C tutorial for file I/O and it will work with PROS.
-Here are a couple of recommended
+Here are a couple of recommended tutorials:
-tutorials:

 - https://www.cprogramming.com/tutorial/cfileio.html
 - https://www.tutorialspoint.com/cprogramming/c_file_io.htm